server82/server82.github.io/README.md

 * Survey ships are OFF LIMITS unless:
   * They are OPC, OR
   * They are sitting on a zeroed node
+    * In the case of a zeroed node, it is customary to send a 2 minute warning before attacking.
+This gives the other player time to fix the problem, and ensures that the attack can be proven to be within RoE.
 * Warships are FAIR GAME unless:
   * They are participating in an Armada, OR
   * ...TBD